Digital video: Production

 D1 & D2 would eventually be replaced by cheaper systems using video compression, most notably Sony's Digital Betacam, that were introduced into the network's television studios.
 Other examples of digital video formats utilizing compression were Ampex's DCT (the first to employ such when introduced in 1992), the industry-standard DV and MiniDV and its professional variations, Sony's DVCAM and Panasonic's DVCPRO, and Betacam SX, a lower-cost variant of Digital Betacam using MPEG-2 compression.

 One of the first digital video products to run on personal computers was PACo: The PICS Animation Compiler from The Company of Science & Art in Providence, RI.
 It was developed starting in 1990 and first shipped in May 1991.
-PACo could stream unlimited-length video with synchronized sound from a single file (with the ".CAV" file extension) on CD-ROM.
+PACo could stream unlimited-length video with synchronized sound from a single file (with the .CAV file extension) on CD-ROM.
 Creation required a Mac, and playback was possible on Macs, PCs, and Sun SPARCstations.

 QuickTime, Apple Computer's multimedia framework, was released in June 1991.
 Audio Video Interleave from Microsoft followed in 1992.
 Initial consumer-level content creation tools were crude, requiring an analog video source to be digitized to a computer-readable format.
 While low-quality at first, consumer digital video increased rapidly in quality, first with the introduction of playback standards such as MPEG-1 and MPEG-2 (adopted for use in television transmission and DVD media), and the introduction of the DV tape format allowing recordings in the format to be transferred directly to digital video files using a FireWire port on an editing computer.
 This simplified the process, allowing non-linear editing systems (NLE) to be deployed cheaply and widely on desktop computers with no external playback or recording equipment needed.

-The widespread adoption of digital video and accompanying compression formats has reduced the bandwidth needed for a high-definition video signal (with HDV and AVCHD, as well as several commercial variants such as DVCPRO-HD, all using less bandwidth than a standard definition analog signal).
+The widespread adoption of digital video and accompanying compression formats has reduced the bandwidth needed for a high-definition video signal (with HDV and AVCHD, as well as several professional formats such as XDCAM, all using less bandwidth than a standard definition analog signal).
 These savings have increased the number of channels available on cable television and direct broadcast satellite systems, created opportunities for spectrum reallocation of terrestrial television broadcast frequencies, and made tapeless camcorders based on flash memory possible, among other innovations and efficiencies.

-Digital video and culture
+Culture

 Culturally, digital video has allowed video and film to become widely available and popular, beneficial to entertainment, education, and research.
 Digital video is increasingly common in schools, with students and teachers taking an interest in learning how to use it in relevant ways.
 Digital video also has healthcare applications, allowing doctors to track infant heart rates and oxygen levels.

-In addition, the switch from analog to digital video impacted media in various ways, such as in how business use cameras for surveillance.
+In addition, the switch from analog to digital video impacted media in various ways, such as in how businesses use cameras for surveillance.
 Closed circuit television (CCTV) switched to using digital video recorders (DVR), presenting the issue of how to store recordings for evidence collection.
 Today, digital video is able to be compressed in order to save storage space.